julyfun/how-to/softwares-and-tools/fish/test/test-n-and-z.md

 end
 ```

 This still outputs 1.
-Consistant.
+Consistent.